ljackson330/nginx-2420/README.md

 Create a new server block configuration for the site page.
 This are configuration files that are stored in `/etc/nginx/sites-available/nginx-2420`.
 We will create a new server block for this site, with the absolute path of `/etc/nginx/sites-available/nginx-2420` by running the following command:
 `vim /etc/nginx/sites-available/nginx-2420`

-In this file, enter the following configuration details:
+In this file, enter the following configuration details.
+Make sure to replace `your_server_ip` with your droplet's public IP address.

 ```
 # New server block